rockymadden/stringmetric/readme.md

 * __artifactId__: stringmetric-core
 * __artifactId__: stringmetric-cli

-## Generated Documentation
+## Docs
 [Scaladoc](http://rockymadden.com/stringmetric/scaladoc/) is available on the project website.

 ## Similarity package
 Useful for approximate string matching and measurement of string distance.
 Most metrics calculate the similarity of two strings as a double with a value between 0 and 1.
 A value of 0 being completely different and a value of 1 being completely similar.